fieldtrip/website/development/integration.md

 ### Dashboard

 We have a set of MATLAB and Bash scripts for regression testing.
 This allows to do semi-automatic runs of all the test scripts on the DCCN compute cluster.
-We refer to this as the quality [/development/dashboard](/development/dashboard).
-The code is hosted on [github](https://github.com/fieldtrip/dashboard) and the MATLAB interface is implemented in **ft_test**, which you can find in the utilities folder.
+We refer to this as the quality [dashboard](/development/dashboard).
+The code is hosted on [github](https://github.com/fieldtrip/dashboard) and the MATLAB interface is implemented in **[ft_test](/reference/ft_test)**, which you can find in the utilities folder.

 ### Slack